Crisis 22

 Pushkin’s Brethren

-The Kremlin’s Vision - The Global South - Colonialism & Genocide
+Writers in an Authoritarian State - The ____ Hate Us - The Global South - Colonialism & Genocide

 🌏

 The Kremlin sees itself as a champion of Russian tradition, identity, and morality.
-And in the worst of senses this is true: ❧ it’s created a new version of the czarist state we see in 19th century writers, with the same old nationalistic imperialism and the same old secretive and elite control over the masses; ❧ it’s created a new version of the Soviet regime we see in Bulgakov, with its elitism, secrecy, and lack of personal freedom; ❧ it’s also recreated what both the czarist and the Soviet regimes had in spades: control over peoples and cultures from Eastern Europe to the Caucasus and the Pacific.
+And in the worst of senses this is true: ❧ it’s created a new version of the czarist state we saw hounding the great 19th century writers — with the same old nationalistic imperialism and the same old secretive and elite control over the masses; ❧ it’s created a new version of the Soviet regime we saw harassing Bulgakov — with its elitism, secrecy, and lack of personal freedom; ❧ it’s also recreated what both the czarist and the Soviet regimes had in spades: control over peoples and cultures from Eastern Europe to the Caucasus and the Pacific.
 This control is more colonial than neocolonial, since it involves direct control over land, not just overwhelming economic influence.
-The Kremlin’s control also comes with a bizarre claim to be liberating the world from the imperialism of the West.
+The Kremlin’s imperialism also comes with a bizarre claim to be liberating the world from Western imperialism.

 The Kremlin displays an authoritarianism that’s similar to the czarist one that forbade Pushkin from travelling abroad and that sent Dostoyevsky to a prison camp for a mock execution.
 It’s also similar to the illiberal Soviet repression that censored Bulgakov at every turn, forbidding him to leave Russia and write freely in the West.
 This lack of freedom forced Bulgakov to keep secret his novel The Master & Margarita.
 While it was completed by the time of his death in 1940, it wasn’t published until 1967.
 A completely uncensored version didn’t appear till 1969.
 Edythe Haber says this about it: